nats-io/nats-mq/docs/config.md

 * `id` - (optional) user defined id that will tag the connection in monitoring JSON.

-The third is a performance tuning parameter

-* `MaxMQMessagesInFlight` - (optional) if set to a number > 0 the connector will allow up to that many messages to come in from MQ series before it commits them.
-A failure will always result in a rollback, so there is a possibility of reading the same message more than once if this value is set to any positive number greater than one.
-The default is 0, which is equivalent to 1.
-Queues with sparse messages can either not set this, or may experience a very short, < 1 second, wait for each message to be committed.

 The remaining properties for a connector can be split by the type of connector used.
 To specify the MQ target/source, use either `topic` or `queue` along with the `mq` settings:

 * `topic` - (exclusive with queue) the Topic to connect to